ReneBourdeth/Fibonacci-Sequence-Converter/README.md

 # Try it!
 You can try this and more codes by entering this link: https://bit.ly/3u5JbIH

+To test the codes first you need to enter the directory, type on the terminal:
+- cd ReneBourdeth/

-To execute Python codes type on the terminal:
+To execute Python programs type on the terminal:
-- python3 (file name).py
+- python3 (filename).py

-To execute C codes type on the terminal:
+To execute C programs type on the terminal:
-- /make (file name)
+- /make (filename)
-- ./(file name)
+- ./(filename)

 # How it works / What it does